 Prevent repossession of a car or other property or force a creditor to return property after it has been repossessed.

 Stop wage garnishment, debt collection harassment, and similar creditor actions to collect a debt.

 Prevent or restore utility service after pending or actual termination.

 Challenge the claims of creditors who have committed fraud or who are otherwise trying to collect more than you really owe.

 Most people who file for bankruptcy have suffered an unforeseeable event such as a serious injury or medical condition, job loss, or an expensive divorce that lead to severe financial problems.
 In the current economy, a financial upset such as this could leave an individual or family without the means to pay off credit card debts or keep up with a mortgage payment.
 Even after trying other debt relief solutions such as negotiations or settlement, bankruptcy may be the best option to achieve financial independence.
 In many cases, debt cannot be repaid, even if income is stabilized.

 Can I File for Bankruptcy Myself?

-To discuss your bankruptcy options and debt relief solutions, please contact Susan G. Taylor, an experienced bankruptcy lawyer serving individuals, families and businesses throughout Austin, Texas.
+To discuss your bankruptcy options and debt relief solutions, please contact Law Offices of Susan G. Taylor, an experienced bankruptcy firm serving individuals, families and businesses throughout Austin, Texas.

 Free initial consultations.
 After hours and weekend appointments available.
-Located conveniently in the historic district, west of the Capitol.
-Ample, free parking
+Located conveniently in the historic district, west of the Capitol, and near the San Antonio Airport on Loop 410.
+Ample, free parking.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.